 - Provide pay differentials for certified nurses.

-- Offer shift/day work schedule preferences to certified nurses.
+- Offer shift/schedule preferences to certified nurses.

 Recognize certified nurses publicly